RollsRoyceAnalyst/Healthcare-Data-Analysis-With-SQL/README.md

 # Data Transformation
 A fact table was only given containing fiels such as age, gender, blood type, medical condition, hospital, insurance provider, medication, billing amount, admission type, and test results.
 - I checked and remove duplicates
-- I created Four Dimensions table namely: DimHospital(for hospitals), DimInsuranceProviders(for insurance providers), DimMedicalCondition(for medical conditions of patient), DimMedication( for medication issued).
+- I created Four Dimensions table namely: DimHospital(for hospitals), DimInsuranceProviders(for insurance providers), DimMedical
+- Condition(for medical conditions of patient), DimMedication( for medication issued).
 - Exported distinct values of Hospitals to DimHospital and others to their corresponding dimensions table, then i created an ID field in all the dimensions table to serve as primary key of the Dimensions table, their coresponding foreign keys was also created in the Facts Table
 - The dimensions and fact tables were connected appropriately.
 - A duration field was also created to get the number of days patients spent in the hospital.